 Who is this wedding perfect for?

 This super-cool city wedding is for sophisticated urban couples who want to celebrate their wedding day in style with a select guest list.
-Inspired by the stars of the 50s, it starts with a ceremony in an iconic registry office followed by a long, late lunch in a luxury restaurant with those you love the most.
-At the end of the meal you both jump in a taxi to the airport and your friends and family wave goodbye as you jet off on honeymoon to the ridiculously glamorous French Riviera.
+Inspired by the stars of the 50s, it starts with a ceremony in an iconic registry office.
+This is followed by a long, late lunch in a luxury restaurant with those you love the most.
+At the end of the meal you both jump in a taxi to the airport.
+Your friends and family wave goodbye as you jet off on honeymoon to the ridiculously glamorous French Riviera.

 This decadent yet laid-back wedding is designed to feel spontaneous, but the details do in fact require meticulous planning.
-For a relaxed and memorable day make sure you organise everything in advance and hire a fabulous reportage photographer to capture all the magic moments throughout the day.
+For a relaxed and memorable day make sure you organise everything in advance.
+It is also important to hire a fabulous reportage photographer to capture all the magic moments throughout the day.

-Start your day with your mum, sisters or best friend in your favourite city salon getting your hair and nails done while you sip champagne and have your first photos taken.
-Then jump in a taxi to the registry office with your wedding outfit and honeymoon luggage, stopping at a florist to pick a bunch of seasonal flowers for an instant bouquet, with your photographer taking beautiful black and white shots along the way.
+Start your day with your mum, sisters or best friend in your favourite city salon getting your hair and nails done.
+Sip champagne and have your first photos taken.
+Then jump in a taxi to the registry office with your wedding outfit and honeymoon luggage.
+Stop at a florist to pick a bunch of seasonal flowers for an instant bouquet.
+Be sure to have your photographer taking beautiful black and white shots along the way.

 This wedding is all about indulging in the finest things in life and that means investing in your outfits.
 Avoid traditional wedding dresses and instead buy a dress from a designer you love, that will look and feel amazing all day.
-Rime Arodaky’s contemporary take on a classic 1950s style dress combines a lace top and a full skirt with pockets.
-It’s an investment at £1050 that will look stunning during your ceremony, be comfortable at the restaurant, appropriate on the plane and perfect for dinner on the Riviera.
-To stick within your budget, wear your favourite designer shoes as your ‘something old’ and raid your friends’ wardrobes for a beautiful clutch bag for your ‘something borrowed’.
+16Arlington’s Hollywood glam mini dress topped with feathers will feel so fun and chic for your city wedding and will be perfect for dinner on the Riviera.
+Wear your favourite designer shoes as your ‘something old’ and raid your friends’ wardrobes for a beautiful clutch bag for your ‘something borrowed’.
 Then rather than paying for a professional artist, treat yourself to some new make-up and do your own.